Namaswi24/CryptoKnights/README.md

  <h3> ✦ Note :  Our code handles the Bonus question also. </h3>

-Through this code we implemented a peer-to-peer chat program in Python using sockets and threading that enables simultaneous sending and receiving messages, supports multiple peers, and allows users to query and retrieve the list of peers from which it had received messages.
+✦Through this code we implemented a peer-to-peer chat program in Python using sockets and threading that enables simultaneous sending and receiving messages, supports multiple peers, and allows users to query and retrieve the list of peers from which it had received messages.
 It also maintains a list of active peers and ensures connectivity with predefined static peers.
 Multiple instances of the code can be run in seperate terminal environments to form a peer to peer chat network.